 - Pohela Boishakh is also an important occasion for business and commerce, with many shops and markets offering discounts and promotions to attract customers.
 The day is considered auspicious for starting new ventures or making investments.

 - Pohela Boishakh has also gained global recognition in recent years, with various diaspora communities organizing cultural events and festivals in different parts of the world.

 Who Started Bengali New Year?

-Besides, the landlords, to collect the taxes, often subjected the grassroot people to physical force.
+Besides, the landlords, to collect the taxes, often subjected the grassroots people to physical force.
 Such circumstances were most unlikely to leave people in a mood for festivity by the time the Pohela Boishakh was knocking on their doors.
-Despite having enough reasons for it to be the contrary, Pahela Baishakh was a time for celebration.
+Despite having enough reasons for it to be contrary, Pahela Baishakh was a time for celebration.
 To avoid any serious rebellion, Badshah Akbar introduced the masterfully crafted custom of the New Year celebration that took place right after the tax-paying day.
 The amusements and feasts that used to be arranged helped to smoothen the harshness of the tax paying and sow the hopes for a better year among all.